zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Thu Apr 11 14:06:43 CST 2019`]
+1. Fixed some fatal memory leaks and concurrency bugs.
+Hopefully, the biggest memory leak will be fixed in the next check-in.
+But the progress is a bit lagging :(

 [`Wed Mar 27 17:56:33 CST 2019`]
 1. Fixed some bugs in the code.
 There are still some memory leak and concurrency bugs to fix in the `EnableRemoteEvent` and connection setup.